Currently active recovery phases/stages:

 - We must support and protect the safety, physical, and emotional health of the research workforce.

-- Practical and safety considerations will dictate which activities are allowed in any given phase and space.
+- Practical and safety considerations will dictate which activities are allowed in any given UO stage, space, or site.

-- Maximizing opportunities and engagement via remote work is critical and is expected to remain critical throughout 2020.
+- Maximizing opportunities and engagement via remote work is critical and is expected to remain critical.